TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/MenuObjects/Tmenu/Index.rst

     :Data type: boolean

-    Outputs (by the debug()-function) the configuration arrays for each menu item.
-Useful to debug optionSplit things and such...
+    Outputs (by the :php:`debug()` function) the configuration arrays for each menu item.
+Useful to debug :ref:`optionsplit` things and such...

 overrideId
 ----------

 ..  t3-menu-tmenu:: overrideId

-    :Data type: integer (page-id)
+    :Data type: integer (page id)

     If set, then all links in the menu will point to this pageid.
 Instead the real uid of the page is sent by the parameter "&real\_uid=[uid]".